-Level III sanctions apply to a report of violation where the highest recommended sanction has a substantial impact on the responding student’s access to academic and social opportunities.
-Eviction is an example of a Level III sanction.
-Other examples of Level III sanctions are:
+Level III sanctions apply to a Report of Violation where the highest recommended sanction has a substantial impact on the responding student’s access to academic and social opportunities.
+Examples of a Level III sanctions include:

 - Eviction from University Housing

 - University Dismissal

 After the Report of Violation recommending Level III sanctions is received by the student, a preliminary meeting is required.
 The complainant will schedule and hold the meeting within two school days of the student’s receipt of the Report of Violation.
 Before the meeting, students should review the Report of Violation which provides information on what they are being charged.
 The student should consider the ramifications of the sanctions before the meeting.

 At the Preliminary Meeting, there are two possible next steps to resolve the matter:

 - Resolution at the preliminary meeting: If the student and complainant agree on charges and sanctions, the responding student will check that they are in agreement and sign the printed Report of Violation form.
 At that point the charges and sanctions are final.

 - Forward matter to Hearing: If the responding student does not agree on charges and/or sanctions, the respondent and complainant complete the Preliminary Meeting form to choose which type of hearing the is most appropriate to resolve the charge(s).
 There are two choices:

 - Responsibility Hearing – The respondent does not agree with one or more of the charges.

 - Sanction Hearing – The respondent accepts responsibility for the charges but does not agree with the recommended sanctions.